 - The overall LeapFrog investment process is multi-step and encompasses investment screening, portfolio management, and exit.
 LeapFrog assesses performance of the portfolio and the underlying investments in an integrated manner: against the dual profit and purpose targets at each stage of the investment process.
 The achievement of aggregate and fund-level profit with purpose goals falls directly under the purview of LeapFrog's core investment governing bodies. - Integrated performance of each investee company is reviewed, generally on a monthly basis, by a dedicated investment team.
 Throughout the investment holding period, each investment team tracks the progress of the business against investment cases approved by the Investment Committee (IC), which include the relevant profit and purpose targets. - Further reviews of integrated profit with purpose performance of the investments take place regularly across relevant LeapFrog investment governing forums.
-Impact progress is discussed in LeapFrog's Fund Committees alongside commercial topics.
 All investees are asked to align with the Responsible Investment Code and FIIRM, LeapFrog's proprietary measurement tool.
 FIIRM stands for Financial, Impact, Innovation and Risk Management an integrated approach.
-FIIRM incorporates the ability to measure impact using core standardized KPIs for comparability across investments and custom KPIs that capture the distinct impact of investments across the industries and markets. - Investment staff fully own the profit and purpose performance and are supported by dedicated Profit-with-Purpose analysts embedded within each investment function to play a key thought partner and delivery role.
+FIIRM incorporates the ability to measure impact using core standardized KPIs for comparability across investments and custom KPIs that capture the distinct impact of investments across the industries and markets. - Investment staff fully own the profit and purpose performance and are supported by dedicated impact analysts embedded within each investment function to play a key thought partner and delivery role.
 Compensation of the entire leadership and senior management of LeapFrog is linked to the performance and delivery of core impact KPIs that are developed and adopted annually.